Willie169/termux-sh/README.md

 bash ~/termux-sh/termux-setup-all.sh
 ```

-This script invokes the main setup script: **[termux-setup-all.sh](termux-setup-all.sh)**, which calls scripts to install essential packages, configures shortcuts, and sets up proot environments.
+This script invokes **[termux-setup-all.sh](termux-setup-all.sh)**, which install essential packages, configures shortcuts, and sets up proot environments.

 Follow the screen guide to complete it.
-If you see a dancing parrot on screen, pull down the notification bar and tap `exit` on the notification of Termux.
+If you see a dancing parrot (provided by [parrot.live](https://github.com/hugomd/parrot.live)) on screen, pull down the notification bar and tap `exit` on the notification of Termux.
 Now, you can restart Termux and enjoy it.

 ### Key features

-1. **Package installation**: Installs tools for development, runtime environments, and utilities for C/C++, Python, Java, Node.js, Rust, Go, Ruby, Perl, QEMU, proot, GitHub, GitLab, SSL, SSH, JQ, FFMPEG, Maven, Termux-X11, TigerVNC, XFCE4, Zsh, and more.
+1. **Package installation**: Installs tools for development, runtime environments, and utilities for C/C++, Python, Java, Node.js, Rust, Go, Ruby, Perl, QEMU, proot, GitHub, GitLab, SSL, SSH, JQ, FFMPEG, Maven, Termux-X11, TigerVNC, XFCE4, Zsh, and more on Termux.
 2. **Shortcut configuration**: Copies shortcuts from **[DOTshortcuts](DOTshortcuts)** into `.shortcuts` and the home directory (`~`) and appends the [DOTbashrc](DOTbashrc) to `~/.bashrc`.
 2. **Termux property adjustments**: Enables external app access via `termux.properties`.
 2. **Termux proot environment**: Installs [Yonle's termux-proot](https://github.com/Yonle/termux-proot) with [termux-proot.sh](DOTshortcuts/termux-proot.sh).